COVID-19 Engineering Solutions: In the News

 Protection Collections for Local Health Care Workers

-Units across the Clark School and UMD are collecting and donating supplies to local health care providers facing looming equipment shortages as the outbreak expands.
+Units across the Clark School and UMD collect and donate supplies to local health care providers facing looming equipment shortages.

 - WTOP, University of Maryland lab supplies donated to local hospitals, April 11